ETHICAL, PSYCHOLOGICAL AND MEDICAL LEGAL PRINCIPLES

 Narrative texts, especially motion pictures, will involve the group in the emotional heart of complex cases, outline the social imaginary, help the expression of individual insights and feelings, prepare a mature staff decision.

-GEN. PSYCHOLOGY: slides as educational material.
+PSYCHOLOGY: slides as educational material.

 LEGAL MED.:The course consists in 12 hours of lectures (1 CFU).
 The lectures are supported by the projection of PPT slides.
 The minimum attendance frequency required is 75% of